Cheap DIY Kayak Dolly That Will Last Forever

 After the second set of kayak wheels for my 10-foot, sit-on-top kayak became worn out and needed to be replaced; I started looking for something to make myself robust enough to endure regular use.
 The post we found on PalmettoKayakFishing.com is included below, as are some instructions for using the website.

 After a quick trip to the local Lowe's and Harbor Freight and a half-hour spent on the miter saw, I obtained all of the essential components in a manner that made it convenient for the assembly process to follow.
 It is guaranteed to last a very long time since two substantial bolts and some PVC glue fasten it together, making it quite durable.
 If you carry out the activity following the directions to the letter, it will take you significantly less than an hour to do it.
 That is not an overstatement of the situation.

 To safely secure my kayak to the wheels, I use a strap that I first wrap around the wheels' central axle and then pass through the holes in the rear scuppers.
 That creates a secure connection.
 Because of this, you may rest assured that the wheels won't move in any direction.
-They have not moved at any time, not even down the rocky route that is almost a half mile long and runs to the lake near my house.
+They have not moved at any time, not even down the rocky route that is almost a half-mile long and runs to the lake near my house.

-When we are on our way to the lake and pass other people pulling the same wheels that I used up, many of these people stop to question me about my homemade version of the wheels.
+When we are on our way to the lake and pass other people pulling the same wheels that I used up, many people stop to question me about my homemade version of the wheels.
 A gratifying sense of success is bestowed upon me whenever I am reminded that I labored hard to bring these creations into being on my own.